How to get to Ketambe

 From Banda Aceh to Ketambe is a 2 day journey by bus.
 It’s possible to take a direct 17 hour bus that passes through Takengon and Belangkejeren before Ketambe and then on to Kutacane.
 Most buses will stop in Takengon overnight.
 Up in the mountains and a little cooler, Takengon has a gorgeous lake and excellent coffee, so not a bad place to spend a night or two.
 Bus trips the full distance will cost 200-300.000rp p/p.

-Susi Air also does a route Banda Aceh to Kutacane, which flies Mondays, Fridays and every second Wednesday, leaving at midday and costing 445.000rp.
-Again, tickets need to be bought in person at the airport.
+Susi Air used to fly a route Banda Aceh to Kutacane, on Mondays, Fridays and every second Wednesday, costing 445.000rp.
+Currently this service is not available as it's rumoured to be changing carriers.

 Where to Stay

 There are 6 different guesthouses currently open in Ketambe, and one more 2km away within the national park.
 They are Pondok Wisata, Thousand Hill, Friendship, Sadar Wisata, Pak Mus, Wisma Cinta Alam and Gurah Guesthouse.
 Each has individual rooms or bungalows ranging in price from 50.000rp to 200.000rp per night.
 The oldest (Wisma Cinta Alam) has been open for over 20 years and the newest (Thousand Hill) only 3 years.
 Friendship and Pondok Wisata have both recently had renovations done.